 Track Each Tap’s Water Usage

-If you don’t live in New York or Boulder, you can still get smarter about your water usage with a range of devices for tracking the water use from each faucet, hose and pipe in your house.
+If you don’t live in New York or Boulder, you can still get smarter about your water usage with a range of devices for tracking water use from each faucet, hose and pipe in your home -- or checking up on whole-house water usage in real time, via your smartphone.

 - This high-tech garden hose nozzle displays the water usage on an LCD screen as you feed the veggies or wash the car.
 The idea is that you will be more conscious of the amount of water you use, and try to find ways to lower the number on the screen.

-- Finally, the geeky gadget blogs were abuzz recently with a leaked concept for the Koolhaus faucet, which will track water usage with an LCD screen and send the data to your computer.
+- The geeky gadget blogs were abuzz when someone leaked the concept for the Koolhaus faucet, a weird-looking device which tracks water usage with an LCD screen and sends the data to your computer.

 Smart grids aren’t just for electricity anymore.
 Water grids are getting smarter, and smart homeowners can get in on the act.